dcshiller/turingmachine/README.md

                                 background_color: :white,
                                 padded: true)
 ```
+Panels are directly added to each other with place_on_top_of and place_side_by_side methods.
+Margins are added as very slim colored panels.

-Individual panels are updated as needed based on changes in input, preventing the need for fully reconstructing the whole view each time the state of the machine changes.
+Individual panels are updated as needed based on changes in input, avoiding the need for fully reconstructing the whole view each time the state of the machine changes.

 ```ruby
 def make_and_combine_panels